mohamuhsin/sleep-debt-calculator/README.md

 Inside the function, declare a variable named idealHours and set its value to your ideal hours per night.
 Then return the idealHours multiplied by 7.

 You’ll want to multiply by 7 to get the total hours you prefer per week.

+#7 Test your two new functions by calling them and printing the results to the console.

+You can remove the tests when you know your functions works.